Buy our dog digital book bundle and prevent common accidents.

 Look for restraints that have been certified crash-tested by the Center for Pet Safety (CPS) to ensure that your pet will stay as safe as possible in case of a crash or sudden stop.

-There are many types of restraints for your vehicle, so you can choose the right one for your vehicle and pet.
+There are many types of car restraints, so you can choose the right one for your vehicle and pet.

 In-vehicle Restraints